-- (a) The applicant requests cancellation. - (b) The applicant's circumstances change and they no longer meet the qualification criteria. - (c) The applicant fails to return an update form or provide the verification documentation requested by the Council within the timescale requested. - (d) The applicant is found to have made a false or deliberately misleading statement in connection with their application. - (e) The applicant is re-housed by a registered landlord (Council, Housing Association, ALMO etc.) - (f) The applicant has not bid for a period of 6 months orlonger.
+- (a) The applicant requests cancellation. - (b) The applicant's circumstances change and they no longer meet the qualification criteria. - (c) The applicant fails to provide the verification documents as requested by the Council within the timescale requested. - (d) The applicant is found to have made a false or deliberately misleading statement in connection with their application. - (e) The applicant is re-housed by a registered landlord (Council, Housing Association, ALMO etc.) - (f) The applicant has not bid for a period of 6 months or longer.